Sheljohn/matlab-mex/README.md

 I provide a header file `standalone.h` which contains a minimal set of definitions to make it easier to write Mex programs in C++.
 I also added a few useful things to allow assertions (throwing exceptions) and keyboard interruptions from the Matlab console.

+## Documentation

+> TO-DO: Note that the documentation is currently under construction.

+Please refer to the [wiki](https://github.com/Sheljohn/matlab-mex/wiki).

 ## Usage

 An example file `test.cpp`